mariojaspers/QuicksightAthena01/README.md

 5. Hit **Next**
 5. Hit **Next**
 5. Acknowledge that Cloudformation will create resources for you, and hit **Create**
-6. We will wait a couple minutes until the progess says CREATE_COMPLETE
+6. We will wait a couple minutes until the progess says CREATE_COMPLETE</br>
 ![alt text](/images/cloudformationStatus.PNG)

 # Query a file on S3